Income Tax Topics: Electric Bicycle Credit

 Retailer credit and purchaser discount

-The qualified retailer claiming the credit must provide to the qualified purchaser at the time of the retail sale a discount on the price of the qualified electric bicycle equal to the lesser of:
+The qualified retailer claiming the credit must provide a discount to the qualified purchaser at the time of the retail sale.
+The qualified retailer may retain an administrative fee for providing the discount.

 Sales tax

-Sales tax is calculated on the full purchase price of the new electric bicycle, rather than the net price to the consumer after deducting the amount of the discount required for the credit.
 However, if the qualified retailer provides a store coupon or other discount reducing the purchase price, the sales tax is calculated on the purchase price after reduction by the store coupon or other discount.
 Please see Part 3 of the Colorado Sales Tax Guide for more information about calculating sales tax.

 Returned qualified electric bicycles

 No credit is allowed if the qualified electric bicycle is returned.
 However, a returned qualified electric bicycle that is still considered new may be eligible for a credit on a subsequent sale if it meets the conditions required to be considered new.
-Please see “New qualified electric bicycles” earlier in this publication for information about the conditions under which the subsequent sale of a returned electric bicycle qualifies for the credit.
+Please see “New qualified electric bicycles”, earlier in this publication, for information about the conditions under which the subsequent sale of a returned electric bicycle qualifies for the credit.

 Reporting and filing requirements